djeada/Linux-Notes/notes/dwm.md

 ```c
 static const char col_red[]         = "#ff0000";
 static const char *colors[][3]      = {

    /*               fg         bg         border   */

    [SchemeNorm] = { col_gray3, col_gray1, col_gray2 },

    [SchemeSel]  = { col_gray4, col_red,   col_red   },

 };
 ```

-4. After adjusting the border settings and any other customizations, save your changes and exit the text editor.
+IV.
+After adjusting the border settings and any other customizations, save your changes and exit the text editor.

-### IV.
-Compile and Install the Modified DWM
+#### Compile and Install the Modified DWM

 After modifying the `config.h` file, you need to compile the DWM source code and install the new binary: